nomasystems/update-project-version/README.md

 Current version in the project and use [semantic versioning](https://semver.org/) as well as [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).

+Breaking changes increase the major version, `feat`s increase the minor, and `fix`es increase the patch version.
+The rest of the commit types increase the patch by default but can be configured to increase the minor version.

 ## Usage

 Add a step to your GitHub workflow using the action.
 For example: